- Whenever you access the Internet, your device transmits (sends and receives) data units called packets.

-Compared to a few years ago, the structure of networks has become very complex in nature.
-In order to increase security, speed, and efficiency, the use of specific protocols has become a necessity.
+Compared to a few years ago, the structure of networks has become very complex.
+As a result, specific protocols have become necessary to increase security, speed, and efficiency.

 What is packet loss?

 Whenever you access the Internet, your device transmits (sends and receives) data units called packets.
-If some of those packets fail to reach their destination, we call it packet loss.
+If some packets fail to reach their destination, we call it packet loss.

-The reason why these types of apps are more likely to suffer from packet loss is that they process packets in real-time.
+These apps are more likely to suffer packet loss because they process packets in real-time.

 What causes packet loss?